R&D Tax Credits: What Does "Technological Or Scientific Uncertainty" Actually Mean?

 Describing the scientific/technical challenges in your technical report

-As part of an R&D Tax Credits claim, you will need to compile a high-quality technical report.
+As part of an R&D tax relief claim, you should compile a high-quality technical report.
 Typically, this report explains the features and challenges of your R&D project in more detail, describing to HMRC inspectors exactly what you faced and why you believe your project is eligible.

-We recently put together our How To Prepare A Technical Report For An R&D Tax Credits Claim article which explains everything in more detail.
+We recently put together an article on preparing R&D tax technical reports which explains everything in more detail.

 Getting to the crux of a technical report, indeed conveying a technical or scientific uncertainty in general, is hard.
-It’s common knowledge that R&D Tax Credit applications are tough and going it alone is strongly discouraged - this is what makes the Tax Cloud so popular.
+It’s common knowledge that R&D tax relief claims are tough and going it alone is discouraged - this is what makes the Tax Cloud so popular.

 Why should I use the Tax Cloud portal for my R&D Tax Credits claim?